5 Reasons to Spend Your Spring Break in Spain

 4. Not so many tourists

-If you choose to visit Spain during the months of March, April or May you will find the weather, festivals and beaches to your liking, and also fewer tourists.
+If you choose to spend your spring break in Spain during the months of March, April or May you will find the weather, festivals and beaches to your liking, and also fewer tourists.
 Bonus!
 Yes, of course, there are always going to be some tourists, but during spring in Spain you are more likely to mingle with Spanish natives rather than fight off other Americans or Europeans like you would during the summer months.
 Embrace the space.

 5. The fashion bug is biting